cbourke/ComputerScienceI/documents/syllabus.md

 assignment.
 For this reason, we will not grade any assignment that does not compile and run through the webgrader.

+## Honors Section

+There is a separate honors section for this course.
+The honors section covers the same topics but in at accelerated pace and comes with higher expectations.
+In particular, we cover two programming languages in parallel (typically C and Java) and several assignments will will require knowledge of both.

+-  Each weekly lab has both a C and Java version.
+You are highly recommended to complete both but only one version needs to be submitted for credit.

+-  Each weekly hack has both a C and Java version.
+You are **required** to submit both of them for credit.

+-  The semester project has both a C and Java version.
+You are **required** to submit both of them for credit.

+-  Exams will have a mixture of C and Java exercises.

 ## Academic Integrity

 All homework assignments, programs, and exams must represent your own